 The pace at which the task is performed.
 This number is calculated by dividing the number of tracked hours by estimated effort.
 To learn more on enabling pace settings within Timetracker, click here.

-When clicked, displays the "Add Time" dialog box so you can add time directly to the work item.
+When clicked, displays the Add time dialog so you can add time directly to the work item.
 For more information, click here.

 The total time tracked for the specific work item.

-The Backlog "Start Tracking" and "Add Time" Buttons
+The Backlog Start Tracking and Add Time Buttons

-In 7pace Timetracker, the “Start Tracking” and "Add Time" buttons are also available directly from any of the DevOps Server and DevOps Services Backlog pages (Backlog, Queries, Boards, etc.) in the work item context menu.
+In 7pace Timetracker, the Start Tracking and Add Time buttons are also available directly from any of the DevOps Server/Services Backlog pages (Backlog, Queries, Boards, etc.) in the work item context menu.

-From the 7pace Timetracker selection, clicking "Start Tracking" will kick off time tracking throughout Timetracker – and you will see the results of this action in the Web Client, work item form, and in the downloadable Windows Client.
+From the 7pace Timetracker menu section, clicking Start Tracking will kick off time tracking throughout the app – and you'll see the results of this in the integrated web app, work item form, and in the downloadable Windows or Mac apps.

-Clicking "Add Time" will open the Add Time dialog, with the person selector defaulting to the current user.
+Clicking Add Time will open the Add time dialog, with the person selector defaulting to the current user.
 The ability to select a person other than yourself from this field is based on your permissions.
-The date is set to the current date by default but can be edited; the activity type is set to the default value but can also be edited.
+The date is set to the current date by default but can be edited.
+The activity type is set to the default value but can also be edited.